jesseduffield/jesseduffield.github.io/_posts/2022-8-15-TrailingCommas.md

 ## Go: errors

 Let me preface this by saying that for all its flaws, Go actually does enforce trailing commas on arrays, structs, and even function arguments, when spread across multiple lines.
 So kudos to Go for that.
-Nonetheless there's plenty more position dependence to go around within the language.
+Nonetheless there's plenty more order dependence to go around within the language.

 Here we want to call three things in sequence where each may return an error.